-The two-year Award supports established pre-tenure junior faculty engaged in basic biomedical research.
+The two-year Award supports established independent junior faculty engaged in basic or translational biomedical research.
 Investigators in the physical sciences (physics, chemistry, and engineering) whose projects focus on biomedical science are also encouraged to apply.
-While biomedical research projects involving human subjects, data, and samples are eligible, clinical trials research is beyond the scope of this Program.
+While basic research projects involving human subjects, data, and samples are eligible, clinical trials research is beyond the scope of this program.